AIAML/DjangoCrawler/README.md

 # Django Crawler

-In this application you surf a specific web page based on:
+In this application you surfe a specific web page based on:
   - Image links
   - Hyper links
   - Tags